hashgraph/hedera-improvement-proposal/HIP/hip-31.md

 - **Child TX Record / Precompile TX Record** → The TX records created because of Contract Create/Call called a `System Precompile`

 ### ContractCall/Create Transaction

+- The `ContractCall`/`ContractCreate` transaction is called **parent** transaction.
+- It can trigger the execution of another hedera operation
+- It will always have a 0 `index` property

 ```protobuf
 message TransactionRecord {